-Tahiti, Oceania (POFR)
+Tahiti, Tahiti (POFR)

 Just the word Tahiti conjures up powerful exotic images of green high montains towering over the ocean, crystal clear waters, surfing, overwater bungalows and Polynesian spas.